 The GSEs spread political vigorish in turn for more power and more privilege.
 Just this year alone their portfolio caps were raised twice while their capital reserve requirements were lowered.
 And now, with an explicit government guarantee, unlimited credit lines, and the possibility of federal stock purchases, they’ll be GSEs on steroids.
 All this in the name of helping housing, the most favored political sector in the American economy.

 Budget assistance for homebuyers is already staggering.
 The Housing and Urban Development department spends $52 billion a year.
 The home mortgage interest deduction is worth about $80 billion yearly.
 A capital-gains exclusion is estimated at $29 billion.
 And the local property-tax deduction comes to roughly $14 billion.
 That’s a total of $175 billion in annual assistance to the housing sector.
-And that’s before we get to the Fannie-Freddie bailout.
+And that’s

 Some people talk about a so-called Marshall Plan to spur American energy independence.
 But for years we’ve had a Marshall Plan for housing.
 It’s enough already.
 There are other economic sectors worthy of investment.